isomerpages/isomerpages-govtech/media/technews/_posts/2019-02-26-inside-story-of-how-govtech-officers-prepared-for-the-kim-trump-summit.md

 Upon examining the facilities supporting the network infrastructure and expected human traffic, the MCI Team decided that it was important to have a backup offline database with accredited journalists’ credentials on site, just in case internet connectivity was disrupted, which in turn would affect the flow of journalists into the IMC.

 The Vendor designed a standalone offline database within a day.
 Despite the haste, the system was tested multiple times, with support personnel from telecommunications provider on standby in case of any network issues.
-The registration flow – both virtual and physical – was also altered to ensure the registration process can withstand any power outage with no impact the media personnel registration.
+The registration flow – both virtual and physical – was also altered to ensure the registration process can withstand any power outage with no impact to the media personnel registration.

 **Lesson 4: Plan for contingencies**